nukhes/easy-chmod/README.md

 # easy-chmod
-Manage chmod permissions without making mistakes.
+Manage chmod permissions without making mistakes using a sleek and fast UI.